chimney regulations and laws in colorado

 Maintenance Annual inspections are required to address creosote buildup and structural soundness.

-Inspection Additional inspections are needed after changes or incidents like chimney fires.
+Inspection Additional inspections are required after changes or incidents such as chimney fires.

 Permit Requirements Miscellaneous permits are required for inspections, installations, and repairs.